 It is questionable whether counting “high-quality calories” will stop the crisis of obesity.

 “If we want people to change nutritional habits, they need to better understand nutrition,” says coach Bernadette Dancy.

-He says the message reaching to the public needs to be simplified because so many tips and information on the body’s diet and loss can only confuse people.
+He says that the message reaching to the public needs to be simplified because so many tips and information on the body’s diet and loss can only confuse people.